 AX has been operating within the secondary mortgage market and discounted mortgage note industry for over 10 years, all the while maintaining a firm 96% note closing ratio.

 From our extensive experience and in-depth understanding of the secondary market, it is a fact that the difference between getting a note deal funded and exceeding one’s financial and client-service expectations, all boil down to the particular funding source you use.
-Obviously, money is the first deciding factor when choosing a real estate note buyer, but if the service you receive lacks effectiveness and efficiency, what’s the point of having your time wasted?
+Obviously, money is the first deciding factor when choosing a mortgage note buyer, but if the service you receive lacks effectiveness and efficiency, what’s the point of having your time wasted?

 WHAT DO INVESTORS LOOK FOR WHEN BUYING REAL ESTATE NOTES?

-All real estate note buyers have their own investment appetite, which is decided by the investor’s risk tolerance.
+All mortgage buyers have their own investment appetite, which is decided by the investor’s risk tolerance.
 The secondary mortgage market does not have a set note purchase criteria that all note investors follow.

-Depending on if you are buying performing mortgage notes or non-performing mortgage notes will decide what a real estate note buyer will consider when buying a real estate note for their portfolio.
+Depending on if you are buying performing mortgage notes or non-performing mortgage notes will decide what a mortgage note buyer will consider when buying a real estate note for their portfolio.